HAS THE GROUND VANISHED FROM BENEATH YOUR FEET?

 I would also add as a final thought on this point that, perhaps judgement has several aspects to it; firstly pointing at sins with the necessary evidence, and secondly punishment for sin.
 I don’t think that Yahshua teaches we should not point out and rebuke people in sin (note Leviticus 19:17, Luke 17:3, Matthew 18:15-17, 2 Corinthians 13:1, and Deuteronomy 19:15).
-However, I think Yahshua’s teaching and other NT teaching stresses we need to do this with respect (Galatians 6:1-4), and not hypocritically, i.e. the woman who lusts in her heart is in no position to rebuke the woman guilty of adultery, and the man who has hatred in his heart is in no position to rebuke a murderer.
+However, I think Yahshua’s teaching and other New Covenant teaching stresses we need to do this with respect (Galatians 6:1-4), and not hypocritically, i.e. the woman who lusts in her heart is in no position to rebuke the woman guilty of adultery, and the man who has hatred in his heart is in no position to rebuke a murderer.

 Concerning the temple, Yahshua made this claim:

 […] “Destroy this temple, and I will raise it again in three days.”

 The Jews replied, “It has taken forty-six years to build this temple, and you are going to raise it in three days?”
 But the temple he had spoken of was his body.
 After he was raised from the dead, his disciples recalled what he had said.
 Then they believed the Scripture and the words that Yahshua had spoken.
 (John 2:19-22).